deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 # Introduction
 This is a blockchain based betting game where you can bet on the outcome of a dice roll with cryptocurrency and if you guess right, then you double your money.
 This game is powered by smart contacts that run on the Polygon blockchain.
 We're going to use the Chainlink protocol to implement randomness for our dice roll.

-The application will work when the user connects to the website with their crypto wallet (probably Metamask), they'll talk to a front-end application built in React.js and the application will talk directly to the blockchain.
+The application will work when the user connects to the website with their crypto wallet (probably Metamask).
+They'll talk to a front-end application built in React.js and the application will talk directly to the blockchain.
 We'll create a smart contract, `BettingGame.sol`, that implements the betting game which will use the Chainlink protocol to interact with the Chainlink oracle smart contacts.
 Users will make a bet directly with our smart contracts with the funded application.
 If they guess the number right, they will win twice the amount of cryptocurrency that they bet.

 # Prerequisites